November 11, Reading 1 – 1 Chronicles 29

 “Each one must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver.”

-How wonderful it is that David the king reflects the reality of our KING IN HEAVEN – That He loves a cheerful giver.
+How wonderful it is that David the king reflects the reality of our KING IN HEAVEN – Jesus, He loves a cheerful giver.

 * Dear Lord God,

-Please help us Lord to give of our time, our energy, our thoughts and actions and our speech – Everything of us, in whatever opportunity You bring – Help us to give freely without thought of return.
+Please help us Lord to give of our time, our energy, our thoughts and actions and our speech – Everything of us, in whatever opportunity Your bring.

-And please protect us Lord from bad doctrine, false religion, that breaks away from this truth You have laid down.
+Please protect us Lord from bad doctrine, false religion, that breaks away from this truth that You have laid down.

 Amen.